-Other healthcare professionals (including GP, paediatricians, nurse specialists/ community paediatric nurses):-
+Other healthcare professionals (including GP, Pediatricians, Nurse specialists/ Community Pediatric nurses):-

-- should notify the school nurse and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans - specialist local health teams may be able to provide support in schools for pupils with particular conditions (eg asthmas, diabetes, epilepsy) - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.
+- should notify the SENDCo and/or school's Designated First Aid Lead and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans - specialist local health teams may be able to provide support in schools for pupils with particular conditions (eg asthmas, diabetes, epilepsy) - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.